n-gras/XCalc/README.md

 # XCalc
-Crossplatform Calculator App using Kivy
+Crossplatform Calculator App using Kivy and KivyMD for material design

+Android build using Buildozer